jclaveau/php-social-video/README.md

-Video ids and thumbnails
+Video ids and thumbnails (Based on the work of lingtalfi [video-ids-and-thumbnails](https://github.com/lingtalfi/video-ids-and-thumbnails))
 =============================
-2015-09-28
+2017-08-29

-The php functions I use to get the video ids and thumbnails from youtube, vimeo and dailymotion.
+The php class I use to get the video ids and thumbnails from youtube, vimeo and dailymotion.

-The functions are in the [function.video.php]( https://github.com/lingtalfi/video-ids-and-thumbnails/blob/master/function.video.php ) file.
+The functions are in the [SocialVideo.php] file.
-Just copy paste the one you need.

 I also wrote some pre-tests to showcase the functions.
-Those pre-tests are in the [testvideo.php]( https://github.com/lingtalfi/video-ids-and-thumbnails/blob/master/testvideo.php ) file.
+Those pre-tests are in the [testvideo.php] file.